-Putting these estimated U.S. annual medical costs in perspective, even the most reasonable middle 50% cost estimate of \$65 billion is almost equal to the estimated total world-wide annual footwear sales of about \$82.5 billion of the branded athletic footwear industry.
+The 50% estimate of \$65 billion is much closer to the estimated total world-wide annual footwear sales of about \$82.5 billion of branded athletic footwear.
 And that comparison ignores the estimated work loss of \$12.5 billion or the estimated \$77 billion loss in value of statistical life and the estimated \$533.5 billion loss of quality of life caused by accidental falls.
-Worse, total U.S. annual branded athletic footwear sales is only \$31.2 billion.